Reinhard Wilhelm: Life and work

 Wilhelm is co-author of the book Compiler Construction, which teaches compilers not only for imperative languages, but for object-oriented, functional and logical ones as well and stresses theoretical foundation.
 It is available in German and French, too.

 Wilhelm became a fellow of the ACM in 2000 for his research on compiler construction and program analysis and his work as a scientific director of the LZI.
 The TU Darmstadt and the Fraunhofer-Institut für Graphische Datenverarbeitung awarded him with the Alwin-Walther medal in 2006.
 In 2007 the French Ministry of Education and Research awarded him with the Gay-Lussac-Humboldt prize for his contributions to science and his achievements in German-French cooperation in research and education.
 He became a member of the European academy of sciences (Academia Europaea) in 2008.
 October of the same year he was awarded an honorary doctorate of the RWTH Aachen.
 In December, he obtained an honorary degree of Tartu University.
 In September 2009, he was awarded the Konrad Zuse Medal for his achievements in research and education with respect to compiler construction, real time analysis of programs and his service as scientific director of the LZI/Schloss Dagstuhl.
 In 2010 he was awarded the Cross of the Order of Merit of the Federal Republic of Germany and the ACM Distinguished Service Award.
 In 2013 he was accepted into the German National Academy Leopoldina.
 He received the Test-of-Time award at the international conference ESWEEK 2019 for the long term impact of his research on execution time bounds.
 In 2020, the IEEE Technical Committee on Real Time Systems awarded him their Outstanding Technical Achievement and Leadership Award.
 In 2021, he received the Test-of-Time Award of the IEEE Technical Committee on Real-Time Systems (TCRTS) for the article "The influence of processor architecture on the design and the results of WCET tools".
+He received the 2025 ACM SIGBED Technical Achievement Award "for his foundational and transformative work on worst-case execution time (WCET) analysis, timing predictability and static program analysis in embedded and cyber-physical systems".